NUSTEM-UK/STEMKAT2/readme.md

-# STEMKAT - NUSTEM Primary Careers Tool
+# STEMKAT2 - NUSTEM Primary Careers Tool

 This is a simplified/reduced version of the [PrimaryResearchTool repo](https://github.com/NUSTEM-UK/PrimaryResearchTool), containing just the parts which are relevant to the MSc.
 AP project work.